Chao1423/ai-meal-and-grocery-assistant/README.md

 openai.api_key = os.getenv("OPENAI_API_KEY")
 </code></pre>

-If you are running on Anvil, please put your API KEY by creating a data table named "config" like following:
+If you are running on Anvil, please put your API KEY by creating a data table named "config" as following:

 ![table](table.png)